'Only De Bruyne has better stats than me!' - Man Utd star Bruno Fernandes responds to Mourinho penalty dig | Goal.com

 "I hear people saying, 'ah, he only scores from penalty kicks' but a little while ago, I saw the statistics and, except for penalties, only Kevin De Bruyne has a higher involvement in goals than me in England when it comes to midfielders," said Fernandes.

-The Portugal international is currently away on international duty with his country, and will have little time to recover from a UEFA Nations League doubleheader against Croatia and Sweden when he returns to Old Trafford.
+The Portugal international is currently away on duty with his country, and will have little time to recover from a UEFA Nations League double-header against Croatia and Sweden when he returns to Old Trafford.

 United will kick off their 2020-21 campaign at home to Crystal Palace on September 19, seven days before taking in a trip to the Amex Stadium to face Brighton.